LaserTrajectory/ap-etrav-proj/README.md

 Once you do this, VSCode will ask if you want to select this virtual environment for the workspace folder.
 Click Yes.

 Then, install all the requirements by typing “pip install -r requirements.txt”.
 Wait for the dependencies to install and then type “python3 manage.py runserver” and wait for it to load.
 It will then show a url, something like http://127.0.0.1:8000.
 Copy this url and paste it in the browser.
-And then you can check out Phlipcart!
+And then you can check out Ayubowan!